slowresonance/simple-tab/readme.md

+## SimpleTab v2

 Simple Tab is a simple new tab replacement for browsers.

-## How to use the extension

 ### Adding and formatting links